Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

      <summary> <h3>Main goal with this project.</h3> </summary>
       <blockquote>
         <em>
+          <p> - Make the game in 6 to 9 months and Record what went Right/Wrong.  </p>
           <p> - Explore combining Blueprint and C++.
 Also, explore which is better for certain tasks. </p>
           <p> - Develop modular systems that I can use in my future project to cut down on development time. </p>
           <p> - Deepen my understanding of how AI works in Unreal and make it either state machine, behaviour tree or goap. </p>